Democratic watchman. (Bellefonte, Pa.) 1855-1940, April 29, 1932, Image 1

 to publish the merited criticism of

-‘whoever has charge of the grouuds
+Whoever has charge of the grouuds

-As the late lamented James P.
+As the jate lamented James P.

 Hughes used to say when he came